 Depending on the installation environment and the conditions around the camera, for example external light sources in the scene, you can sometimes improve the IR illumination if you manually adjust the intensity of the LEDs.

-1. Go to Video > Image > Day-night mode.
+- 1. Go to Video > Image > Day-night mode.

 - 2. Turn on Allow illumination.

 - 3. Go to IR and select Manual.

 - 4. Adjust the intensity.

-Benefit from IR light in low-light conditions by using night mode
+Reduce noise in low-light conditions